spilliams/sparrowlike/README.md

 Pretty simple.
 It allows us to animate any x-transformation of a view.

-And that's it!
+And that about does it!
 It should be working properly now.
 If you have questions or concerns please [open an issue](https://github.com/spilliams/sparrowlike/issues/new).

 ------------